-Bottom line, create a community and provide them with a unique experience or sensation.
+The bottom line, create a community and provide them with a unique experience or sensation.
 Your product needs to be excellent, the user experience must be phenomenal.

-51 of the best Growth Hacking Tools
+51 of the Best Growth Hacking Tools

 Growing your business at lightning speed requires having the right tools.
 Do a quick Google search and you will probably find hundreds of tools.
 Which are the ones that are good and useful?